azoth-lang/azoth.language.design/built-in-types.md

 would be declared as `new (x,y);` and would not be ambiguous (that syntax could have been an issue for placement new).
 However, this would still not have been a very distinct syntax for tuples.
 For example, a new single tuple would be `new (x)` and new empty tuple would be `new ()`.
-Since Azoth does not have primitive arrays, the square bracket symbols are available for use with tuples.
+Since Azoth does not have built-in arrays, the square bracket symbols are available for use with tuples.
 This provides a much more distinct syntax and has precedent in other languages.
 For example the language [E](https://en.wikipedia.org/wiki/E_(programming_language)) uses them for tuples.
 However, it was confusing, still too short and the square brackets seem too valuable to give up to a feature that I